equinor/everest-tutorials/docs/source/well_swap/well_swap.rst

 Well Swapping Optimization
 #######################

 This tutorial aims to demonstrate how to optimize the dynamic operational schedule of wells by swapping the status to be assigned to each well over time in order to maximize (or minimize) a user-defined objective function.
 This can be used to determine the schedule of wells alternating between open/closed status (as the example described in this tutorial), but it can also be applied to more general cases with more possible statuses (e.g., conversion of well types producer/injector/shut over time).
 The well swapping optimization functionality is also based on the priority-based parametrization used for drilling order and well selection optimization, but the approach is extended to multiple sets of priority controls to enable the determination of well statuses at multiple time-intervals throughout the field production life-cycle.
-Therefore, this tutorial builds upon the knowledge presented in the :doc:`drilling order optimization <2_1_well_order_optimization>` and :doc:`well selection optimization <2_5_well_selection_optimization>` by adding new complexity to the workflow presented there.
+Therefore, this tutorial builds upon the knowledge presented in the :doc:`drilling order optimization <well_order>` and :doc:`well selection optimization <well_select>` by adding new complexity to the workflow presented there.

 First, we formulate an example optimization problem and we explain the configuration files.
 Next, we show how to launch an optimization experiment and then we analyze the results: